 Habitat and Ecology

-The species is found within forested areas (E. Lehr, pers. comm.
+The species is found within forested areas (E. Lehr pers. comm.
 2008).
-One female contained 22 pigmented eggs with an average diameter of 1.6 ± 0.09 mm (n = 10).
-One stomach content revealed a diet consisting of arthropods belonging to Blattelidae, Carabidae, Cryptorhynchinae, Galumnidae, Oribatidae and Formicidae, suggesting that the species is a leaf litter inhabitant (Lehr and Trueb, 2007).
-Although the reproduction mode is unknown, it is possible that the species may use terrestrial bromeliads like M. carpish (E. Lehr, pers. comm.
+One female contained 22 pigmented eggs with a diameter of 1.6 ± 0.09 mm (n = 10).
+One stomach content revealed a diet consisting of arthropods belonging to Blattelidae, Carabidae, Cryptorhynchinae, Galumnidae, Oribatidae and Formicidae, suggesting that the species is a leaf litter inhabitant (Lehr and Trueb 2007).
+Although the reproduction mode is unknown, it is possible that the species may use terrestrial bromeliads similar to Ctenophryne carpish (E. Lehr pers. comm.
 2008).